 New energy : portable solar charging panels (suitable for rural areas with power shortages).

-Carefully select categories :
+Choose categories carefully :

-Tips : Use Russian/local language packaging, and cater to Central Asian body types (e.g. plus-size women’s clothing, loose fit).
+Tips : Use Russian/local language packaging and cater to Central Asian body types (e.g., plus-size women's clothing, loose fit).

 Offline : Participate in the Central Asia International Trade Fair and the Uzbekistan Auto Parts Exhibition, and directly connect with government procurement projects.